 "METADATA" is a trademark of the Metadata Company.
 DCMI uses the term "metadata" in a descriptive sense, meaning "data about data".
 DCMI is not in any way affiliated with the Metadata Company.

-Unless indicated otherwise, DCMI documents are licensed under a Creative Commons Attribution 3.0 Unported License (CCAU).
+Unless indicated otherwise, DCMI documents are licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

 You are required to include the following on ALL copies of the document, or portions thereof, that you include: